top of page

 • Kid-friendly: popcorn, trail mix, mini marshmallows

-• Don't forget to add fresh herbs like sage, rosemary and/or thyme.
+• Fresh herbs: Don’t forget to add fresh herbs like sage, rosemary, and/or thyme.

 Step 4: Fill and Style